U.S. Measles Outbreaks Are Driven By A Global Surge In The Virus

 Don't see the graphic above?
 Click here.

-The first: countries that don't have the health care infrastructure to consistently carry out immunization campaigns.
+The first scenario: countries that don't have the health care infrastructure to consistently carry out immunization campaigns.
 Depending on the formulation, the vaccine needs to be refrigerated — transported and stored at between -58 degrees Fahrenheit and 5 F or between -58 F and 46 F. Either temperature range can be a challenge in tropical countries with spotty electricity.
-The countries with the lowest vaccination rates also tend to rank as some of the least developed in the world: South Sudan, Chad, Haiti, the Democratic Republic of Congo.
+The countries with the lowest vaccination rates also tend to rank as some of the least developed in the world: South Sudan, Chad, Haiti, the Democratic Republic of the Congo.

 The second scenario feeding the spread of measles is civil strife.
 This applies to places like Syria and Venezuela that used to have strong immunization programs.
-Those systems fell apart due to war or social collapse.
-And Goodson says this doesn't just affect that individual country.
+Those systems fell apart because of war or social collapse.
+And Goodson says this doesn't affect just those individual countries.

-"That outbreak in Venezuela has gone on to spread throughout the region of the Americas infecting countries like Brazil, Chile, Peru," he says.
+"That outbreak in Venezuela has gone on to spread throughout the region of the Americas, infecting countries like Brazil, Chile, Peru," he says.
 "I could go on and on.
 Most of the countries in the region have now been affected by that outbreak."

-The third scenario fueling outbreaks globally is when parents choose not to have their kids vaccinated even though vaccines are widely available.
-These people don't trust that the vaccines are safe or think there are too many vaccines or don't trust the health-care system in general.
+The third scenario fueling outbreaks globally is parents' choosing not to have their kids vaccinated even though vaccines are widely available.
+These people don't trust that the vaccines are safe, think there are too many vaccines or don't trust the health care system in general.

-In 2017 the botched rollout of a dengue vaccine in the Philippines (which turned out to make dengue infections worse in people who'd never had dengue previously) ended up causing vaccination rates to drop for other diseases including measles.
+In 2017, the botched rollout of a dengue vaccine in the Philippines (which turned out to make dengue infections worse in people who'd never had dengue previously) ended up causing vaccination rates to drop for other diseases, including measles.

-Dr. Robin Nandy, UNICEF's chief of immunization, says in some places like Ukraine several of these scenarios are playing out at the same time.
+Dr. Robin Nandy, UNICEF's chief of immunization, says that in some places like Ukraine, several of these scenarios are playing out at the same time.

 "Ukraine is a complex situation," Nandy says.